 Domaine de Pignan produces 2 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc wine.

 Domaine de Pignan Coralie et Floriane is produced from 33% Grenache, 33% Syrah and 33% Mourvedre.
-The wine is aged in a combination of new, French oak barrels that can be as high as 70%. and foudres for 12 to 18 months.
-Not much of this modern styled wine is made as the production is about 170 cases per year.
+The terroir is galets clay and sand.
+The vines are planted in three lieux-dits: les Bois de la Ville, le Bosquets and Pignan.
+The wine is aged in a combination of 25% new, French oak barrels, demi-muid and tank for 12 to 18 months.
+Not much of this modern styled wine is made as the production is only about 170 cases per year.

 Serving and Decanting Domaine de Pignan with Wine, Food Pairing Tips